Discrete linear Weingarten surfaces

 These computations also yield $\tilde r:={r+c^-\over r+c^+}$ as a rescaling for Moutard lifts $\tilde\mu^\pm=\tilde r^{\pm1}\tilde\sigma^\pm$ of the new isothermic sphere congruences $\tilde s^\pm=\langle\tilde\sigma^\pm\rangle$.

 Thus, given an $\Omega$-net $f=s^+\oplus s^-$ in terms of a pair of isothermic sphere congruences $s^\pm$ with K\"onigs dual lifts $\sigma^\pm$, another such pair $\tilde s^\pm$ can be constructed to pass through any two spanning spheres at a given initial point $0\in\Z^2$ by choosing the constants $c^\pm$ appropriately.
+We have therefore proved Lemma~\href[thm.ambiguity]{3.3}.

 Clearly, choosing $c^\pm$ complex conjugate in \reqn{ambiguity}, say $c^\pm=\pm i$, a complex conjugate pair

 of K\"onigs dual lifts in $\R^{4,2}\otimes\C\cong\C^6$ is obtained from a real pair $\sigma^\pm$.
 To see that, conversely, a real pair can be obtained from a complex conjugate pair, $\sigma^+=\overline{\sigma^-}$, first note that we can, without loss of generality, assume that $|r|^2\equiv 1$: on any edge $|r_i|^2|r_j|^2=1$ by \reqn{christoffel} when $\sigma^\pm$ are complex conjugate; hence $|r|^2\equiv 1$ as soon as the scaling of $r$ is chosen so that $|r_0|^2=1$ at some initial point $0\in\Z^2$.
 Now we obtain a purely imaginary pair